Wife recalls trying to save officer killed in mass shooting

 Torres, a Raleigh police officer and former U.S. Marine, was inside his personal vehicle and about to leave for work when authorities said he was shot by a 15-year-old boy wearing camouflage clothing and firing a shotgun.

 Police said the teenager killed five people in all, including his older brother, during the Oct.
-13 rampage.
+13 rampage in the Hedingham neighborhood and along a nearby walking trail.
 While authorities continue to search for a motive, North Carolina’s capital city was still reeling nine days later and paying tribute to those who had died.

 Speaking at Cross Assembly Church in Raleigh, Jasmin Torres recalled flashes of her husband’s final moments, which included hearing “cracks” that didn’t make sense at first.